-The scholarship is open to suitably qualified librarian's for a Masters degree in the areas of librarianship, marketing or technology, in relevant Faculties at UNSW.
-Selection will be based on academic merit, outline for the proposed area of study and demonstrated interest in Librarianship.
+The scholarship is open to suitably qualified librarian's to undertake a Masters degree in the areas of librarianship, marketing or technology.
+Selection will be based on academic merit, the outline for the proposed area of study and demonstrated interest in librarianship.
 Applications normally close 30 November.

-The Sugar Research and Development Corporation (SRDC) Postgraduate Scholarships (L, R)
+The Sugar Research and Development Corporation (SRDC) Postgraduate Scholarships (L,R)

-- \$22,000 pa plus \$3,000 to the host institution - Up to 3 years
+- \$22,000 pa plus \$3,000 to the host institution - · Up to 3 years